Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - connect the colours.md

 * 7x7: 575,780,564 paths

 Computing the paths for a 7x7 grid took my laptop over an hour, revealing the sheer scale of this problem.
-My initial approach was naïve, and the complexity of this challenge opened my eyes to the depth of research on self-avoiding paths.
-My research eventually led me to the Online Encyclopedia of Integer Sequences ([OEIS](https://oeis.org/wiki/Main_Page)), where I found data up to `n==27` and also...the fingerprints of none other than, Donald Knuth.
+My approach was naïve, and the complexity of this challenge opened my eyes to the depth of research on self-avoiding paths.
+I eventually stumbled upon the Online Encyclopedia of Integer Sequences ([OEIS](https://oeis.org/wiki/Main_Page)), where I found data up to `n==27` and I also found...the fingerprints of, none other than, Donald Knuth.

 # Just Can't Get Enough